 What Pixel Surplus lacks in searching options it makes up for with its extensive catalog.
 There are loads of high-quality fonts on this site, many of which are free for commercial use.
 The website is easy to navigate and there are a lot of cool fonts to be found here.

 The only downside is the complete lack of organization and browsing tools; however, with the quality selection here, we still think it’s worth digging through.
 The large, distinct thumbnails make it easy to differentiate fonts, and each font’s download page makes it clear whether or not it’s free for commercial use.
 When it comes to aimlessly browsing, Pixel Surplus takes the cake.

 What Pixel Surplus lacks in organization options, it makes up for with the quality library.

 While FontStruct does allow you to browse and download fonts from other users (some free for commercial use, others not, so check the licenses), its most defining feature is the font builder.
 This a tool you can use in your browser to design your own fonts.
-The tools are limited in comparison to a dedicated design program, but there is still enough here to make some cool stuff.
-If you have the perfect font in your head and but can’t find it anywhere, then FontStruct gives you the ability to make it yourself.
+The tools are limited compared to a dedicated design program, but there is still enough here to make some cool stuff.
+If you have the perfect font in your head but can’t find it anywhere, then FontStruct gives you the ability to make it yourself.

 Either build your own fonts, or browse the creations that others have made with FontStruct’s browser based font designer.